stilvoid/please/README.md

     $ please get http://127.0.0.1:8000/

-## `please-parse`
+## `please parse`

-`please-parse` can deal with a number of structured data formats and make them easy to parse from bash
+`please parse` can deal with a number of structured data formats and make them easy to parse from bash

 * JSON
 * XML